vokal/s3same/README.md

 ```sh
 brew install awscli
 ```
-will install the latest release of awscli
+will install the latest release of awscli.

 Running the command
 ```sh
 aws configure
 ```
-will initiate configuration
+will initiate configuration.

 It will prompt you for the following values:
 ```sh